 Zone Codes, Comprehensive Plan and Other Regulations

-Marion County's primary zoning and land use regulations are covered in the Zone Code sections of the Marion County Code (MCC), as well as the Marion County Comprehensive Plan.
+Marion County's land use regulations are covered in the Zone Code sections of the Marion County Code (MCC), as well as the Comprehensive Plan.

 Title 17 Rural Zoning of the MCC provides regulations for development and use of lands in the portions of Marion County outside urban growth boundaries.
 The primary intent of these regulations is to conserve farm and forest lands for the production of crops, livestock, and timber products.
 The Rural Zone Code contains chapters covering each rural zone type (Exclusive Farm Use, Acreage Residential, Farm/Timber, etc.).
 These chapters also include uses allowed, development restrictions, and specific topics such as signs, floodplain regulations, etc.